-Component Type of impact/ Severity (for negative impacts) Impacts and Risks Recommended Mitigation Measures 3.5.
+Component Type of impact/ Severity (for negative impacts) Impacts and Risks Recommended Mitigation Measures State Institution "Specially Protected Natural Areas" under the Committee on Environmental Protection, purchase of medicines and vaccines for wild animals, establishment of a cold chain.
+Operation phase protected natural areas (Law of the RT "On specially protected natural areas" (Law of the RT "On speci 3.5.
 Establishment of quarantine enclosures for the State Institution "Specially Protected Natural Areas" under the Committee on Environmental Protection for wild animals and birds.
 Positive N/a 3.5.1.
 Establishment of 10 quarantine enclosures; 3.5.2.
 Establishment of veterinary points in 10 institutions of the State Institution "Specially Protected Natural Areas" under the Committee on Environmental Protection, purchase of medicines and vaccines for wild animals, establishment of a cold chain.
 Negative The same as for Component 2.1 The same mitigation measures as for Component 2.1.
-The ESMP for this component will be developed in accordance with the national legislation of the Republic of Tajikistan in terms of specially protected natural areas (Law of the RT "On specially protected natural areas" (Law of the RT "On specially protected natural Operation phase 3.5.
-Establishment of quarantine enclosures for the State Institution "Specially Protected Natural Areas" under the Committee on Positive N/a
+All activities during the operation phase related to this subcomponent should be implemented in accordance with established regime of specially protected areas stated in the Law of the RT "On specially protected natural areas" More detailed information about special regimes of SPNA is given in Section 2.1.3.